Consulate General of Kazakhstan, San Francisco: Jurisdiction

-The mission handles passport issuance, legal and notarial services, visa processing, protection of Kazakh citizens, and matters related to civil registration.
-It also cooperates with local authorities and institutions in economic, investment, educational, and cultural fields.
+Within this region, the mission handles passports, visas, legal and notarial services, and issues related to civil registration.
+It also works with local authorities and institutions on investment, business cooperation, education, and cultural initiatives.

 Activities

-Since its establishment, the Consulate General has promoted the culture and heritage of Kazakhstan and to strengthened ties with the community in the San Francisco Bay Area.
-It maintains close relations with the Kazakh diaspora on the West Coast, technology and innovation companies in Silicon Valley, universities and research centers, and various cultural and civic organizations throughout its jurisdiction.
-The mission organizes cultural presentations, round tables, exhibitions, and donations of Kazakh literature to American institutions.
-It participates in the celebration of national holidays and major city events, fostering cultural diplomacy and engagement with multi-ethnic communities.
+Since its establishment, the Consulate-General has been active in strengthening Kazakhstan's presence and visibility on the West Coast.
+It maintains close ties with the local Kazakh diaspora, Silicon Valley technology companies, universities, research centers, and cultural organizations throughout its jurisdiction.

-Significant events include flag-raising ceremonies at San Francisco City Hall for Kazakhstan's Independence Day, and Republic Day, during which Mayor London Breed signed a proclamation recognizing a Kazakh-American friendship day.
-The Consulate also supports major cultural festivals, including Nowruz celebrations and Turkic community events, fostering cultural diplomacy and engagement with multi-ethnic communities.
+The mission organizes a range of public events—cultural exhibitions, round tables, presentations, and donations of Kazakh books to American libraries and universities.
+It regularly participates in major city events, including national holiday celebrations.
+Among the most noted activities are the flag-raising ceremonies at San Francisco City Hall for Kazakhstan's Independence Day and Republic Day, during which Mayor London Breed has issued proclamations recognizing friendship and cooperation between Kazakhstan and the city.

+The consulate also supports community festivals such as Nowruz and various Turkic cultural events, helping promote Kazakhstan's traditions and strengthen cultural ties across diverse communities.

 Location

-The Consulate-General is situated at 456 Montgomery Street, Suite 950 in San Francisco's Financial District, close to major transportation hubs, business centers, and other diplomatic missions.
+The Consulate-General is located at 456 Montgomery Street, Suite 950, in San Francisco's Financial District, close to major transport links, business centers, and other diplomatic offices.